DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Experiments

 \subsection{Real-World Manipulation}

 For the real-world experiments, we use a Franka Emika Panda arm equipped with a two-finger gripper from Robotiq.
-We use the pre-trained diffusion policy $\bar{\pi}_\theta(\mathbf{a}_t | \mathbf{o}_{\leq t},\mathcal{T})$ called Pi-0 released by Physical Intelligence~\cite{pi0}.
+We use the publicly available pre-trained flow-matching policy $\bar{\pi}_\theta(\mathbf{a}_t | \mathbf{o}_{\leq t},\mathcal{T})$ called Pi-0 released by Physical Intelligence~\cite{pi0}, trained on the DROID dataset~\cite{khazatsky2024droid}.
 This policy takes as input a language task specification $\mathcal{T}$, and observations from two cameras in the scene, and outputs per-timestep joint velocity.
 This policy was trained on a large offline dataset of tele-operated robot demonstrations, and is a \textit{generalist} policy that can perform a broad set of tasks.
 We do not fine-tune or adapt this policy in any way and directly use it for~\approach.
 We use an off-the-shelf monocular hand reconstruction model, Hamer~\cite{hamer} to obtain per-timestep hand mesh reconstructions from each of the external cameras given a human demonstration in the scene.
 Our experiments follow the protocol of a human first demonstrating an object manipulation in the scene, followed by robot execution after re-setting the scene.

-\paragraph{Workspace.} Fig.~\ref{fig:setup} describes our real-robot manipulation setup.
-The scene has 5 cameras including 4 Real-sense external cameras and 1 Zed-mini wrist camera mounted on the robot gripper.
+\textbf{Workspace.} Fig.~\ref{fig:setup} describes our real-robot manipulation setup.
+The scene has 5 cameras including 4 Realsense external cameras and 1 Zed-Mini wrist camera mounted on the robot gripper.
 We calibrate the four external cameras and use them for triangulating the 3D hand pose so that we can obtain the position and orientation of a human hand in the world coordinates, with origin at the base of the robot.
-The pre-trained diffusion policy Pi-0 requires just two cameras (marked in purple) and the policy does not use any calibration information.
+The pre-trained policy Pi-0 requires just two cameras (marked in purple) and the policy does not use any calibration information.
+While Pi-0 uses Zed 2 camera for external view, we use Realsense camera due to hardware availability, which introduces additional difficulty.